Vijay Singh betting profile: Sony Open in Hawaii - PGA TOUR

 Singh's advanced stats and rankings

-- Singh posted a Strokes Gained: Off-the-Tee average of 0.216 in his past five tournaments, indicating solid performance off the tee.
+- Singh has averaged 0.216 Strokes Gained: Off-the-Tee in his past five tournaments.

-- In terms of Strokes Gained: Approach the Green, Singh averaged -0.167 in his past five starts, showing room for improvement in his iron play.
+- In terms of Strokes Gained: Approach the Green, Singh has posted a -0.167 mark in his past five tournaments.

-- On the greens, Singh delivered a -0.409 Strokes Gained: Putting mark in his past five tournaments, which has been an area of struggle in his recent play.
+- On the greens, Singh has delivered a -0.409 Strokes Gained: Putting mark in his past five tournaments.

 All stats in this article are accurate for Singh as of the start of the Sony Open in Hawaii.